dhequex/cholula/README.md

 # cholula
-An npm package to add some Spice
+An npm package to add some Spice to your projects.